 Read a line from standard input

 Syntax read [-ers] [-a aname] [-p prompt] [-t timeout] [-n nchars] [-d delim] [name...]
 Options -a aname The words are assigned to sequential indices of the array variable aname, starting at 0.
 All elements are removed from aname before the assignment.
 Other name arguments are ignored. -d delim The first character of delim is used to terminate the input line, rather than newline. -e If the standard input is coming from a terminal, Readline is used to obtain the line. -n nchars read returns after reading nchars characters rather than waiting for a complete line of input. -p prompt Display prompt, without a trailing newline, before attempting to read any input.
 The prompt is displayed only if input is coming from a terminal. -r If this option is given, backslash does not act as an escape character.
 The backslash is considered to be part of the line.
-In particular, a backslash-newline pair may not be used as a line continuation. -s Silent mode.
+In particular, a backslash-newline pair can not be used as a line continuation. -s Silent mode.
 If input is coming from a terminal, characters are not echoed. -t timeout Cause read to time out and return failure if a complete line of input is not read within timeout seconds.
 This option has no effect if read is not reading input from the terminal or a pipe.

 This is a BASH shell builtin.